Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Mustard oil contains phytonutrients such as glucosinolate, which has antibiotic, fungicidal, and anticarcinogenic effects.
 This phytonutrient is also said to protect against colorectal and gastrointestinal cancers (10).

 Glucosinolates are also called mustard oil glycosides, from which mustard oils are enzymatically hydrolyzed.
-It has strong antioxidant qualities, which protect the cell DNA from damage; therefore, it inhibits mutations and potential oncogenesis.
-In particular, a glycoside called sulforaphane, which can also be found in high amounts in other plants of the Brassicaceae family broccoli and its sprouts, has been studied to target the most malignant cancer stem cells, which are typically not affected by conventional cancer treatments (11).
+It has potent antioxidant qualities, which protect the cell DNA from damage; therefore, it inhibits mutations and potential oncogenesis.
+In particular, a glycoside called sulforaphane, which can also be found in high amounts in other plants of the Brassicaceae family, broccoli and its sprouts, has been studied to target most cancer stem cells, which are typically not affected by conventional cancer treatments (11).

 Mustard oil can also effectively protect against and prevent colon cancer due to its high concentration of omega-3 and omega-6 polyunsaturated fatty acids (12).

 Another compound that mustard oil is rich in is allyl isothiocyanate organosulfur.
-It has expressed a broad spectrum of anticancer qualities in both culture cancer cell lines and animal tumor models.
+It has expressed various anticancer qualities in culture cancer cell lines and animal tumor models.
 It has also inhibited the growth of various human cancer cell lines, such as colorectal carcinoma, lung cancer, leukemia, breast adenocarcinoma, bladder cancer, neuroblastoma, hepatoma, and prostate cancer cells.
 These effects probably involve mechanisms like DNA damage, cell cycle arrest, and apoptosis.
-Allyl isothiocyanate has potential use in cancer treatment (13).
+Allyl isothiocyanate can potentially be used in cancer treatment (13).

-However, one study found that consuming high amounts of mustard oil can lead to a greater risk of gallbladder cancer.
+However, one study found that consuming high mustard oil can increase the risk of gallbladder cancer.
 Therefore, reduced consumption of mustard oil might have a preventative effect on gallbladder cancer (14).

 Cardiovascular

-One research has concluded that using mustard oil instead of sunflower oil when frying can lead to a decreased risk of developing ischemic heart disease due to the concentration of α-linoleic acid contained in mustard oil. α-Linoleic acid reduces the adhesion and aggregation qualities of blood platelets, therefore decreasing the risk of thrombosis and myocardial infarction (15).
+One research has concluded that using mustard oil instead of sunflower oil when frying can decrease the risk of developing ischemic heart disease due to the concentration of α-linoleic acid in mustard oil. α-Linoleic acid reduces blood platelets' adhesion and aggregation qualities, decreasing the risk of thrombosis and myocardial infarction (15).

 However, another study showed a positive correlation between coronary heart disease and increased consumption of mustard oil.
 This may be due to the high oleic and erucic acid content.
 The study suggests that the total consumption of mustard oil per month should be less than 1.75-2.06L (17).

-In the kitchen, the use of ghee, an Indian clarified butter, may be favorable over mustard oil for the blood lipid profile (18).
+In the kitchen, ghee, an Indian clarified butter, may be favorable over mustard oil for the blood lipid profile (18).

-A randomized, placebo-controlled trial compared mustard oil and fish oil to placebo treatment in individuals with suspected acute myocardial infarction.
-After one year, the groups using mustard and fish oils expressed significantly fewer total cardiac events.
-The mustard oil and fish oil groups also showed significantly reduced numbers of nonfatal infarctions, total cardiac arrhythmias, left ventricular enlargement, and angina pectoris.
+A randomized, placebo-controlled trial compared mustard and fish oil to placebo treatment in individuals with suspected acute myocardial infarction.
+After one year, the mustard and fish oils groups expressed significantly fewer total cardiac events.
+The mustard and fish oil groups also showed significantly reduced nonfatal infarctions, total cardiac arrhythmias, left ventricular enlargement, and angina pectoris.
 These effects may be due to the high content of omega-3 fatty acids and reduced oxidative stress (19).

-One study found the use of mustard oil alone to have ambivalent results in blood lipid levels.
+One study found that mustard oil alone produced ambivalent results in blood lipid levels.
 However, a mixture of mustard and sunflower oil showed a favorable result, decreasing the levels of total cholesterol, low-density cholesterol, very low-density cholesterol, and increasing high-density cholesterols levels (20).

-Mustard oil has also been suggested to have digestion stimulating, antibacterial, antifungal, antiviral, antiallergic, anti-inflammatory, pain-relieving, and other effects (10), as well as abilities to reduce body temperature, protect from eye and throat irritation, protect children from asthma, allergic cold and asthmatic eczema (21).
+Mustard oil has also been suggested to have digestion-stimulating, antibacterial, antifungal, antiviral, antiallergic, anti-inflammatory, pain-relieving, and other effects (10), as well as the ability to reduce body temperature, protect from eye and throat irritation, protect children from asthma, allergic cold and asthmatic eczema (21).

 Erucic Acid Concerns